julelang/manual/src/memory/memory-model.md

 ### Slicing

-Slices are perfect for slicing, suprisingly.
+Slices are perfect for slicing, surprisingly.
 Since the slices have mutable memory, the slicing cost is relatively cheap.
 A slice is created based on the relevant range and no new allocation or copying is performed due to the mutable buffer, only the cost of organizing the memory range pointed to by the returned slice.

 The last index of slices is limited by their capacity.
 If you specify a value that exceeds length but does not exceed capacity when slicing a slice, the length of the slice will be expanded.
 In this way, if there is sufficient capacity, the slice can be expanded without having to reallocate.